 Here to Help and Negotiate

 Filing a claim with the courts and negotiating with car insurance companies can become overwhelming when you are still recovering from an accident.
-At the law firm of Charles J. Argento we have experienced car accident attorneys who know how to handle settlement negotiations, how to anticipate and avoid obstacles, and how to best protect your rights at every stage in the case.
+At the law firm of Charles J. Argento & Associates we have experienced auto accident attorneys who know how to handle settlement negotiations, how to anticipate and avoid obstacles, and how to best protect your rights at every stage in the case.
 Contact us today online or by calling toll free at (713) 225-5050.
 We speak both English and Spanish and look forward to helping you with your case.